min69u/Reforestation/README.md

-## Why did the melons plan a big wedding?
-Because they cantaloupe!
+## When does a joke become a dad joke?
+When it becomes apparent.